 The economic development of South Africa has been supported by several activities which include: agriculture, mining, industrial growth, and tertiary services.

 While mining has been an enormous industry in South Africa, tertiary services are emerging to the highest income earners.

-Seventh on the continent with a life expectancy of 66.5 years, a mean of 8.2 against an expected 12.8 years in school and a GNI per capita of 16,431 is Gabon.
+Seventh most developed country on the continent with a life expectancy of 66.5 years, a mean of 8.2 against an expected 12.8 years in school and a GNI per capita of 16,431 is Gabon.